 “As many industries enter an economy where consumers are becoming comfortable with switching brands, customer experience is now a vital tool in today’s business strategies.
 Companies need to go beyond merely claiming to put customers in the driving seat and actually put them there.
 It’s about breaking free from obsessive business-first, product-focused mindsets and maturing to live and breathe a customer-first culture.
 Firms need to stay plugged into the voice of the customer and use the insights to guide the trajectory of their brand.
 Customer-centric validation techniques are crucial for educating businesses on how to improve products and processes.
 This is where success lies, rather than taking the risk of putting products to market that are born of internal corporate power-plays and ‘gut feelings’.”

 The ability to deliver a superior customer experience is becoming increasingly rare at exactly the same time it’s becoming increasingly valuable.
-According to research by Capgemini, 75% of organizations believe that they’re focused on providing great CX, however, only 30% of consumers would agree.
+According to research by Gartner, 90% of customer-facing employees said they understood the needs of customers.
+Yet, PWC finds that only 38% of US consumers say the employees they interact with understand their needs.
 That difference is what UserTesting calls the empathy gap.
 Organizations that can integrate a seamless, delightful customer experience across all touchpoints, will have the possibility of blowing past competitors, as they’ll be filling that empathy gap with customer-focused solutions and experiences.
 To successfully stand out from the competition, you have to approach your customer experience strategy in the same way that the world’s most respected brands do—with a dedication to human insight and an unwavering focus on the customer.

 To learn how UserTesting can help you understand your customers through on-demand human insight, contact us here.

 Learn effective strategies to structure and scale customer research resources within their organization.